Label: Creation Records, Sky

 DooDah Reviews 1992

-The Record Store Up Front And Center Issue #5 Treading the line between dumb and stupid (Waterloo, Canada), 8th of May, 1992 (Friday)
+The Record Store Up Front And Center Issue #5 Treading the line between dumb and stupid (Waterloo, Canada), Fri, May 8th 1992

 The songs are all long because we (Paul, Joe, Lix & I) just enjoyed the playing on the "to-be-faded" bits so much that it seemed a shame not to let everyone hear them.
 This was warmly received by The Outside World, less popular among those who counted themselves JBC afficionados.
 Well, I couldn't have written it any other way, and I love that everyone plays on it, so I'm not in much of a position to know why you don't care for it.
 All I can say is that I'm still well pleased with it as a recording, and as a piece of writing about a tough subject.
 I mean, I hate "divorce rock" too.
 It wuz a tough assignment.

 Go on, give the fucker another listen.
 The songs may not make you laugh, but the playing ought to give you a few thrills.
 And, after all, I'm not in a band to make money, or be a "professional entertainer" - I'm in a band because I like to play very loud electric guitar.
 This IS the sound of me having fun, and getting me to do that in those dark days of mid-1991 was no small job.
 (Can anyone tell me how I *knew* that the French were going to like " Girls Say Yes "?)

 22Apr2011 5:56 PM (6 years 184 days ago)